uio-bmi/compairr/README.md

 "#sample" followed by the sample names in the second set.
 The following lines contains the sample name in the first set, followed by the values corresponding to the comparison of this sample with each of the samples in the second set.
+The output is written to standard out (stdout) unless a file name has been specified with the -o or --output-file option.

 ## Command line options

 ```
+vdjsearch 0.0.3 - Immune repertoire analysis

 Usage: vdjsearch [OPTIONS] TSVFILE1 TSVFILE2

 General options:
- -d, --differences INTEGER           number (0-2) of differences accepted (1)
+ -d, --differences INTEGER           number (0-2) of differences accepted (0)
  -i, --indels                        allow insertions or deletions (no)
+ -f, --ignore-frequency              ignore frequency / read count information
+ -g, --ignore-genes                  ignore V and J gene information
  -h, --help                          display this help and exit
  -t, --threads INTEGER               number of threads to use (1)
  -v, --version                       display version information and exit